mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ### Declarative Design

 There can be no real guarantees in procedural software.
 To name just one way of evading assertions, code could have additional side effects that were not specifically excluded.
-No matter how model-­‐driven our design is, we stil end up writing procedures to produce the effect of the conceptual interactions.
+No matter how model-driven our design is, we stil end up writing procedures to produce the effect of the conceptual interactions.
 And we spend much of our time writing boilerplate code that doesn’t really add any meaning or behavior.
-Intention-­‐revealing interfaces and the other patterns in this chapter help, but they can never give conventional object-­‐oriented programs formal rigor.
+Intention-revealing interfaces and the other patterns in this chapter help, but they can never give conventional object-oriented programs formal rigor.

 These are some of the motivations behind declarative design.
 This term means many things to many people, but usually it indicates a way to write a program, or some part of a program, as a kind of executable specification.
 A very precise description of properties actually controls the software.
 In its various forms, this could be done through a reflection mechanism or at compile time through code generation \(producing conventional code automatically, based on the declaration\).
 This approach allows another developer to take the declaration at face value.
 It is an absolute guarantee.